Blaksmith/FuMPCoin/README.md

      the timestamp of when the last block was found

 This coin has NOT been released to the wild yet!
 It is still in development!
+Genesis block will be regenned before actual release.
+Consider all coin found invalid, and play money.

 License
 -------